burstMembrane/autobump/PLAN.md

 - Automate tagging and changelog generation
 - Support dry-run and interactive modes
 - Be extensible to support multiple project types and version formats
+- Different language formats "setup.py", "package.json","Cargo.toml" etc

+## Blue Sky

+- Add a LLM (local or openAI) to analyze commits in order to infer the version?

 ---